Cadasta/cadasta-docs/en/11-qgis-plugin.md

 ![](/assets/qgis-plugin-07.png)

+*Tip*: We recommend renaming your layer names if they are too long.
+Also, in the join process you are able to edit the field names by clicking the bottom checkbox "Custom field name prefix".
+In checking that checkbox, you are able to delete all of the layer name information that you do not need.

 Next, join your parties to the relationships using the following settings:

 * Join layer: use the option ending in `/parties`, such as `cadasta-foundation/concessions-in-liberia/parties`